alexharv074/nuke-survey/questions.md

+# Questionnaire

-Q1.
-What best describes your expertise
+1. What best describes your expertise

-a.
-Climate science - physical sciences basis
+    1. Climate science - physical sciences basis
-b.
-Climate science - impacts community
+    1. Climate science - impacts community
-c.
-Climate science - mitigation
+    1. Climate science - mitigation
-d.
-Other - we won't include this data point.
+    1. Other - we won't include this data point.

-Q2.
-What best describes your political alignment
+1. What best describes your political alignment

-a.
-Votes left-of-centre.
+    1. Votes left-of-centre.
-b.
-Votes right-of-centre.
+    1. Votes right-of-centre.
-c.
-No fixed alignment.
+    1. No fixed alignment.

-Q3.
-What best decribes your opinion on nuclear power
+1. What best decribes your opinion on nuclear power

-a.
-Supports building nuclear power plants
+    1. Supports building nuclear power plants
-b.
-Supports building next generation nuclear power plants only
+    1. Supports building next generation nuclear power plants only
-c.
-Supports saving existing nuclear power plants only
+    1. Supports saving existing nuclear power plants only
-d.
-Supports closing all nuclear power plants as soon as possible.
+    1. Supports closing all nuclear power plants as soon as possible.

-Q4.
-What best describes your view of the economics of nuclear power
+1. What best describes your view of the economics of nuclear power

-a.
-It is too expensive and is likely to remain that way.
+    1. It is too expensive and is likely to remain that way.
-b.
-Although it has high capital costs it delivers cheap electricity.
+    1. Although it has high capital costs it delivers cheap electricity.
-c.
-It is too expensive now although it may be cheaper in the future.
+    1. It is too expensive now although it may be cheaper in the future.

-Q5.
-What best describes your view of the safety of nuclear power
+1. What best describes your view of the safety of nuclear power

-a.
-It is the safest form of power.
+    1. It is the safest form of power.
-b.
-There are risks from nuclear power that are offset by greater risks of climate change.
+    1. There are risks from nuclear power that are offset by greater risks of climate change.
-b.
-Nuclear power presents a greater risk than climate change.
+    1. Nuclear power presents a greater risk than climate change.